 During my pregnancy with Natalie, I was 17/18 years old and my diet basically consisted of 30% soy, 30% bread and pasta, and the rest was McDonald’s fries and ice cream sandwiches.
 I don’t know if this ultimately contributed to Natalie’s scoliosis, but let’s agree that it didn’t help matters!

 This post is part of a series on scoliosis.
-Read my post about What Is Scoliosis and Nutrition and Scoliosis.
-And sign up to my VIP email list to hear about new posts as soon as they are ready.
+Read more about What Is Scoliosis and Nutrition and Scoliosis.
+And sign up to my VIP email list to get news and more info about scoliosis.

 Latest posts by Sylvie McCracken (see all)